Join for FREE

 Similar Species

-One of the most widespread and abundant of the spotted woodpeckers, breeds throughout Britain, most of Scandinavia except the far north and the highest mountains, throughout Europe from Iberia (although scarce in southern Spain) to northern Greece and east to Kamchatka, Sakhalin, Japan, Korea and China.
+Resident throughout range but may be irruptive in the north.
+One of the most widespread and abundant of the spotted woodpeckers, it breeds from eastern Ireland (where a recent colonist), throughout Britain, most of Scandinavia except the far north and the highest mountains, throughout Europe from Iberia (although scarce in southern Spain) to northern Greece, and east to Kamchatka, Sakhalin, Japan, Korea and China.

 Also breeds on the Canary Islands, Corsica, Sardinia and Sicily and isolated populations in the Caucasus and in parts of southern Greece and northern Turkey, in Morocco and northern parts of Algeria and Tunisia.
 Further east the southern limits of range are reached in north-east India, Vietnam and Hainan.

-About 14 races are recognised differing slightly in overall size, bill size and colour of underparts.
+About 14 subspecies are recognised, differing slightly in overall size, bill size and colour of underparts.
 However there is much intergradation in mainland races and also variation within races.

 There are 14 subspecies:

-Deciduous, coniferous or preferably mixed woodland and forest, parks and orchards, sometimes, especially in winter, in large gardens.
+Deciduous, coniferous or mixed woodland and forest, parks and orchards, sometimes in large gardens.